SAUSy-Lab/itinerum-trip-breaker/README.md

 1. Consider as unknown any time where the user moves more than 1 kilometer and two hours without reporting a location.

 This is obviously not sufficient, and there is much more to come here.
+For example, subways will need to be scrutinized.

 ### Location detection
 This phase largely follows the [method described by Thierry Chaix and Kestens](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3637118/).
 We essentially do a time-weighted KDE on the user's points, spatio-temporally linear-interpolated where necessary.
 The kernel density estimation will be done in R (for lack of a decent Python package) and then brought back into Python.